-Susan Hassmiller, PhD, RN, FAAN, who joined the Robert Wood Johnson Foundation in 1997, is presently the Robert Wood Johnson Foundation senior adviser for nursing.
-In this role, she shapes and leads the Foundation’s strategies to address nurse and nurse faculty shortages in an effort to create a higher quality of patient care in the United States.
-Drawn to the Foundation’s “organizational advocacy for the less fortunate and underserved,” Hassmiller is helping to assure that RWJF's commitments in nursing have a broad and lasting national impact.
+Susan Hassmiller joined the Robert Wood Johnson Foundation in 1997 and serves as the senior adviser for nursing.
+In this role, she shapes and leads the Foundation’s nursing strategies in an effort to create a higher quality of care in the United States for people, families and communities.
+Drawn to the Foundation’s “organizational advocacy for marginalized and under-resourced populations,” Sue is helping to assure that RWJF's commitments in nursing have a broad and lasting national impact.

-Hassmiller is a fellow in the American Academy of Nursing, a member of the Joint Commission’s National Nurse Advisory Council, the Centers for Medicare & Medicaid Services National Nurse Steering Committee, and the New York Academy of Medicine.
-She received a PhD in nursing administration and health policy from George Mason University in Fairfax, Va., master’s degrees in health education from Florida State University and community health nursing from the University of Nebraska Medical Center, and a bachelor’s degree in nursing from Florida State University.
-She is a distinguished alumna for all the schools of nursing from which she graduated; the 2008 John P. McGovern Award recipient from the American Association of Colleges of Nursing; the 2009 recipient of the Florida Association of Community Colleges Lifetime Achievement Award, and the 2009 Community Service Award from George Washington University.
+Sue received a PhD in Nursing Administration and Health Policy from George Mason University, Master’s Degrees in Health Education from Florida State University and Community Health Nursing from the University of Nebraska Medical Center, and a Bachelor’s degree in Nursing from Florida State University.
+She is the recipient of numerous national awards, four honorary doctoral degrees, and has received the distinguished alumna award for all the schools of nursing from which she graduated.
 Most notably, Sue is the 2009 recipient of the Florence Nightingale Medal, the highest international honor given to a nurse by the International Committee of the Red Cross.

 Sue lives in Cary, North Carolina, and enjoys hiking and traveling.
 She has two adult children and two grandchildren.